 Neighbours Who Care (NWC), an example of a church-based organization, comes to the aid of victims of crime by offering connections to support mechanisms and services provided by the church in the first days after victimization (Van Ness and Strong, 1997 at 129).

 This document prepared by Christopher Bright.
-Copyright 1997 by Prison Fellowship International.
+Copyright Prison Fellowship International.